lukechampine/randmap/README.md

 **WARNING:** randmap uses the `unsafe` package to access the internal Go map type.
 In general, you should think twice before running any code that imports `unsafe`.
 Please read the full README (and the code!) if you are considering using randmap in any serious capacity.
-If requested, I will also provide (less efficient) functions for accessing random keys and values in a safe manner.
+If you want the `randmap` functionality without the risks, you can import the `randmap/safe` package instead, which is far less efficient but does not use `unsafe`.

 First, it is important to clear up a misconception about Go's map type: that `range` iterates through maps in random order.
 Well, what does the Language